Should I Buy a Condo?

-- Sense of community due to permanence of residents and resulting social activity
+- Sense of community due to the permanence of residents and resulting social activity

 - Participation of owners in operation of development including budgeting, decision making, determination of rules and by-laws.

-- Some loss of freedom may be experienced due to rules and by-laws e.g. type of pets allowed, right to rent unit etc.
+- Some loss of freedom may be experienced due to rules and by-laws e.g., type of pets allowed, right to rent the unit, etc.

 - Money is tied up in equity